pauljeffrey/FoondaMate-ML-Engineer-Coding-Challenge-001/README.md

 # FoondaMate-ML-Engineer-Coding-Challenge-001

 ## NOTE:
 Code has been optimized to batch process multiple email texts at once!
-For more detailed explanation of the code, solution and appreciation of its result on test data, please, read through the python jupyter notebook in this repository.
+For more detailed explanation of the code, solution and appreciation of its result on test data, please, read through the 'Email_classifier.ipynb' python jupyter notebook in this repository.
 The .csv and emails_classified.txt files in this repository show the results of the algorithm on test data supplied to the script as a python list and .txt file respectively.

 ## HOW TO RUN CODE
 Run the cells of the jupyter notebook in this repository on google colab or a local notebook server to appreciate the performance and result of this solution.